-Disposition of Not less than 35 percent of all dwelling units must be Multifamily Housing to made available for occupancy and be affordable for low-Non-profit and Public income families, and at least 20 percent must be made Agencies available for occupancy and be affordable for very lowincome families.
+Disposition of Multifamily Housing to Non-profit and Public Agencies Not less than 35 percent of all dwelling units must be made available for occupancy and be affordable for low-income families, and at least 20 percent must be made available for occupancy and be affordable for very low-income families.
 An "affordable rent" is defined as the rent that would be paid by a family paying 30 percent of income for rent whose income is "65 percent of median".
-This 65 percent figure is defined in relation to the very low-income standard (i.e., normally as 65/50ths of the standard) Disposition of Single For rentals, priority is given to non-profits and public Family Housing agencies that make the dwellings affordable to lowincome households.
+This 65 percent figure is defined in relation to the very low-income standard (i.e., normally as 65/50ths of the standard)

+Disposition of Single Family Housing

+For rentals, priority is given to non-profits and public agencies that make the dwellings affordable to low-income households.
 Households who intend to occupy a dwelling as their primary residence whose adjusted income does not exceed 115 percent of area median income, as determined by the Secretary of HUD, are given a purchase priority for the first 3 months a property is for sale.

 Federal Home Loan Banks

-Rental program funding PrioritiesVery low-income, "60 percent of median" (defined as 120 percent of very low-income), and low-income standards usedHomeownership funding priorities115 percent and 140 percent of median family income limits are used
+Rental program funding Priorities

+Very low-income, "60 percent of median" (defined as 120 percent of very low-income), and low-income standards used